What does Adolph mean?

 Adolph is a somewhat popular first name for males (#642 out of 1220, Top 53%) and an even more popular last name for both adults and children (#14612 out of 150436, Top 10%).
 (2000 U.S. Demographics)

-Dolph, Dolphus, Adolphus, Adolfo and Adolf are the popular related forms of Adolph listed in the Top 1000.
-Usage of these relations of Adolph was widespread among parents during the years 1880-1889 (average #689) and is now less, with the forms Adolfo, Adolf, Adolph and Adolphus becoming less fashionable.
+Adolfo (#1287 in recent rankings), Dolph, Dolphus, Adolphus, Adolf, Ad and Adolphe are the popular related forms of Adolph listed in the Top 2000.
+Adoption of these relations of Adolph was widespread among parents in the 1880s (average #1005) and is now much less (#1910, ▼94.2%), with forms such as Adolphus falling out of fashion.